Devotional for Wednesday September 18th

 Good Morning Everyone,

-Our thought for today: “It doesn’t have to be a job.”
+Our thought for today: “It comes full circle”

 God Bless,